 Akoya to Report Third Quarter 2022 Financial Results on November 7th, 2022

-/EIN News/ -- MARLBOROUGH, Mass., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Akoya Biosciences, Inc. (Nasdaq: AKYA) (“Akoya”), The Spatial Biology Company®, today announced that it will release financial results for the third quarter of 2022 after the market close on Monday, November 7th, 2022.
+MARLBOROUGH, Mass., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Akoya Biosciences, Inc. AKYA ("Akoya"), The Spatial Biology Company®, today announced that it will release financial results for the third quarter of 2022 after the market close on Monday, November 7th, 2022.
 Company management will host a conference call to discuss financial results at 5:00 p.m.
 ET.

 Investors interested in listening to the conference call are required to register online.
 It is recommended to register at least a day in advance.
 A live and archived webcast of the event will be available on the "Investors" section of the Akoya website at https://investors.akoyabio.com/.